 After exploring the Fort, take a swim in the water, and get ready to hike over to the other side of the island.
 During peak season, a restaurant will be open, but I was there on literally the last day of September, so nothing was open…in hindsight, this worked out really well because the island was basically deserted and I could enjoy the natural beauty without thousands of my closest friends.

-Another of the best day trips from Lisbon is definitely Obidos.
+Another of the best day trips from Lisbon is definitely Óbidos.
 This turned out to be one of the most picturesque little towns I’ve ever seen.
-At some points, I kind of felt like I was in Greece.
+At some points, I kind of felt like I was in a small town in Greece.

 When you’re in Obidos, climb the walls of the town, take wayyyy too many pictures of the houses, and go shopping on Rua Direita.
 Trust me when I say you won’t need to ask for directions…it’s a very small little town.
 Make sure to try out Ginja (cherry liquor served in little chocolate cups); it’s one of the drinks Obidos is best known for.
 I tried it, and am still unsure how I feel…the liquor was strong for 11:00AM, but you can never go wrong with chocolate.